yusefmosiah/Choir.chat/docs/core_core.md

 Note: This document describes the core system architecture, with initial focus on TestFlight functionality.
 More sophisticated event-driven mechanisms described here will be implemented post-funding.

 The Choir system is built around a clear hierarchy of truth and state management.
-At its foundation, the blockchain serves as the authoritative source for all ownership and economic state - thread ownership, token balances, message hashes, and co-author lists.
-This ensures that the economic model, with its harmonic equity distribution and thermodynamic thread evolution, has an immutable and verifiable foundation.
+At its foundation, the blockchain serves as the authoritative source for all ownership and economic state – thread ownership, token balances, message hashes, and co-author lists.
+This ensures that the economic model, with its harmonic equity distribution and quantum anharmonic thread evolution (where dynamic stake pricing is driven by approval/refusal feedback), has an immutable and verifiable foundation.

 Alongside the blockchain, Qdrant acts as the authoritative source for all content and semantic relationships.
 It stores the actual message content, embeddings, and the growing network of citations and semantic links.
 This separation of concerns allows the system to maintain both economic integrity through the blockchain and rich semantic relationships through the vector database.